New calcite growth experiments for a better understanding of paleoclimates and biomineralization

 In parallel, new knowledge on the isotopic fractionation mechanisms will contribute to elucidate how biologic calcifiers (such as corals, molluscs and calcifying planktic species) build their shells.
 Such knowledge is critical for predicting how marine life will respond to ocean acidification as well as for the Earth’s global carbon budget.

-We are looking for a highly motivated MSc student to take part in the experiments in spring 2019.
+We are looking for a highly motivated MSc student.
 This 6 to 9 months project consists of conducting experiments, processing samples and isotope analyses, requiring some autonomy, knowledge of chemistry and/or geochemistry.
 The student will gain experience in the field of isotope geology, mass spectrometry, mathematical modelling and reporting scientific research.